akuklev/HOCC/README.md

 [author]: mailto:a@kuklev.com "Alexander Kuklev, JetBrains Research" [Alexander Kuklev](mailto:a@kuklev.com), [JetBrains Research](https://research.jetbrains.org/researchers/alexander.kuklev/)

-For at least a decade, the co-founder of JetBrains and president of JetBrains Research Sergey Dmitriev was envisioning a project to establish a database of mathematical results, definitions, conjectures, constructions and proofs.
-This database should allow content-based search, connect related results into a web, and search for mathematical objects of equivalent or similar structure even when their relatedness is not apparent and unknown to the respective authors.
+Some 6 years ago the JetBrains co-founder Sergey Dmitriev told me about his long standing hope to establish a database of mathematical results, definitions, conjectures, constructions and proofs.
+This database should allow content-based search and connect related results into a web.
+Ideally, it should also connect results on mathematical objects of similar structure even if their relatedness is not apparent and unknown to the respective authors.
 These ideas got some traction inside the mathematical community, as exemplified by the [Formal Abstracts Project](https://formalabstracts.github.io/) by Thomas C. Hales.